Greninja44/NFC_Card/README.md

 # ✈️ Sukhoi Themed Smart PCB Business Card

-This is a smart business card designed in the shape of a Sukhoi fighter jet.
-It includes social media links, a QR code, and white LEDs to make it look more attractive.
+This is a smart business card designed by me :)

 ## 📸 Preview